keptn/lifecycle-toolkit/docs/content/en/contribute/docs/spell-checker/_index.md

      and push the new commit to resolve the errors.

-   - If a word that is flagged is a legitimate word, follow the instructions in the repor to propose adding it to our dictionary.
+   - If a word that is flagged is a legitimate word, follow the instructions in the report to propose adding it to our dictionary.
      This request will be added to your PR for review and, if approved, will be merged when the PR is merged.